ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 {: #viewing_a_toolchain}

 After you configure the toolchain and its tool integrations, you can view a visual representation of the toolchain.

+You can view a toolchain from an app by clicking **View toolchain** from your app's details page.
+{: tip}

 1. On the DevOps dashboard, on the **Toolchains** page, select a **RESOURCE GROUP** or **CLOUD FOUNDRY ORG**.
 All of the toolchains that are contained within the selected resource group or Cloud Foundry org are displayed.
 Click the toolchain that you want to view to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
 Then, click **Overview**.
 2. To access a tool integration that is in your toolchain, click the tool.